Conestoga College: Academic program

 Conestoga has one, two, three, or four-year programs, as well as apprenticeship training programs.
 There are also many options available to students including four-year degrees in Mechanical Systems Engineering, Integrated Telecommunications and Computer Technology, Architecture, Health Informatics or the International Business Management degree which started in the fall of 2006.
-Conestoga also has several agreements with Ontario universities including Wilfrid Laurier University, University of Windsor, and McMaster University, as well as several other Canadian and international institutions.
+Conestoga staff and local politicians have been critical of international student enrolment in business programs.